MaDrCloudDev/aMaDrOfSvelte/README.md

 ### Notes

-The "logged in" toast is just something i cobbled together, and will always refire when you visit the homepage (which is a protected route).
-I'm looking for a flash notifcation that works with forms and serverless functions, will update when I find a suitable library.
+The "logged in" toast is just something I cobbled together.
+It will always refire when you visit the homepage (which is a protected route).
+I'm not returning any feedback or error for unlogged-in users visistng protected routes (the app simply won't work if you aren't logged in, except for the compoenents route, which is unprotected.
+I'm looking for a flash notifcation that works with forms and serverless functions.
+I'll update when I find a suitable solution.

-It's a work in progress...
-Will add some form of CRUD for demonsontrative purposses.
+It's a work in progress... will add some form of CRUD when I get a chance, probably a guestbook.